-So here’s what we know, and what we’re anticipating from the Bose QuietComfort 45 headphones.
+So here’s everything that’s been revealed about the Bose QuietComfort 45 headphones.

-How much will Bose’s new QuietComfort headphones cost?
+How much do the new Bose QuietComfort headphones cost?

 When will the Bose QuietComfort 45 be released?